BrayanDH/csv_to_sql/readme.md

 # CSV to SQL

-Este repositorio contiene un ejemplo practico de como convertir un archivo csv a una base de datos SQL.
+This repository provides a practical example of how to convert a CSV file into an SQL database.

-## Requisitos
+## Requirements

 - Python 3.7
 - Pandas
 - SQL Alchemy

-## Instalación
+## Installation

-1. Clonar el repositorio
+1. Clone the repository
-2. Crear un entorno virtual
+2. Create a virtual environment
-3. Instalar las dependencias
-4. Ejecutar el archivo main.ipynb
+3. Install the dependencies
+4. Run the `main.ipynb` file

-## Uso
+## Usage

-1. Crear un archivo csv con los datos que se desean cargar a la base de datos en el archivo .env
-2. Modificar el archivo main.ipynb con el nombre de la BD y la tabla que se desean crear
-3. Ejecutar el archivo main.ipynb
+1. Create a CSV file with the data you want to load into the database and specify its name in the `.env` file.
+2. Modify the `main.ipynb` file with the desired database and table names.
+3. Run the `main.ipynb` file.

-## Contribución
+## Contribution

-1. Hacer un fork del repositorio
-2. Crear una rama con el nombre de la nueva funcionalidad
-3. Hacer los cambios
+1. Fork the repository
+2. Create a branch with the name of the new feature
+3. Make the changes
-4. Hacer un pull request
+4. Submit a pull request

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Licencia